goyek/goyek/README.md

 - It is hard to develop a Makefile which is truly cross-platform.
 - Debugging and testing Make targets is not fun.

 However, if you (and your team) know Make and are happy with it, do not change it.
 Make is very powerful and a lot of stuff can be made a lot faster, if you know how to use it.
+**taskflow** is intended to be simpler and easier to learn, while still being able to handle most use cases.

 ### Why not to use Mage